 Beneficial Business Deals

-Vietnam’s geographical position (GMT +7 time zone) and the city’s proximity to the border allow smooth collaboration with USA’s west coast, Europe, and China; a near 24-hour productivity cycle is ensured this way.
+Vietnam’s geographical position (GMT +7 time zone) and the city’s proximity to the border allow smooth collaboration with USA’s west coast, Europe, and China.
+For global companies, this position can enable a near 24-hour productivity cycle.

 There are direct connecting flights with major European and US cities available throughout the day.
 Although travel time takes obviously longer, a maximum time difference of below 24 hours still makes it possible to set up efficient cooperation with the help of daily sync-ups and flexible working hours.

 Pentalog’s Offshore Delivery Center

 Taking into consideration all the above reasons – the growing GDP, the high level of technical talent, modern tech infrastructure, and strong work ethic – Pentalog launched an offshore delivery center in Hanoi high-tech city, in 2009.